Technology-Notes/kiemlicz-util-wiki/Salt-Master.md

 Responsible for managing the minions.
 Provides the states and the pillar data.
 States are send and rendered on minions, pillars are send and cached on minions.
-In order to match which states and which pillar data should be send to given minions the [targeting](https://docs.saltstack.com/en/latest/topics/targeting/) is used.
+In order to match states and pillar data that should be send to given minions the [targeting](https://docs.saltstack.com/en/latest/topics/targeting/) is used.

 ## Targeting and Top file
 Targeting is specifying which minions should execute given state as well as contain given pillar data.